rricharz/pidp11-2.11bsd/README.md

 # pidp11-2.11bsd

-Using the historical Unix 2.11BSC operating system on the pidp-11
+Using the historical Unix 2.11 BSD operating system on the pidp-11

 The [pidp11](http://obsolescence.wixsite.com/obsolescence/pidp-11) is a replica of the historical [PDP-11](http://pdp-11.nl), using a Raspberry Pi and the emulator